nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="findUsersByUsername"></a>
 # **findUsersByUsername**
-> MultiUserLookupResponse findUsersByUsername(usernames, expansions, tweetFields, userFields)
+> MultiUserLookupResponseEntity findUsersByUsername(usernames, expansions, tweetFields, userFields)

 User lookup by usernames